The 3lack 3ox contained some journal notes, all hastily written into my phone.

 --

-At that time I really was vulnerable, that word truly expresses how much I had needed support.
+At that time I really was vulnerable, I had needed support.
 What ever this dispute was about I cannot actually know.
 I can only imply from other things he said later 'I remember when - don't know how long ago now, let's say 6 months, and you were having some problems with the ethical rules of your professional body....'

 This wasn't true at all.